Nuclear weapons of the United States: Manhattan Project

 The Trinity test of the Manhattan Project was the first detonation of a nuclear weapon.

 The United States first began developing nuclear weapons during World War II under the order of President Franklin Roosevelt in 1939, motivated by the fear that they were engaged in a race with Nazi Germany to develop such a weapon.
 After a slow start under the direction of the National Bureau of Standards, at the urging of British scientists and American administrators, the program was put under the Office of Scientific Research and Development, and in 1942 it was officially transferred under the auspices of the United States Army and became known as the Manhattan Project, an American, British and Canadian joint venture.
 Under the direction of General Leslie Groves, over thirty different sites were constructed for the research, production, and testing of components related to bomb-making.
 These included the Los Alamos National Laboratory at Los Alamos, New Mexico, under the direction of physicist Robert Oppenheimer, the Hanford plutonium production facility in Washington, and the Y-12 National Security Complex in Tennessee.

 By investing heavily in breeding plutonium in early nuclear reactors and in the electromagnetic and gaseous diffusion enrichment processes for the production of uranium-235, the United States was able to develop three usable weapons by mid-1945.
 The Trinity test was a plutonium implosion-design weapon tested on 16 July 1945, with around a 20 kiloton yield.

 Faced with a planned invasion of the Japanese home islands scheduled to begin on 1 November 1945 and with Japan not surrendering, President Harry S. Truman ordered the atomic raids on Japan.
-On 6 August 1945, the U.S. detonated a uranium-gun design bomb, Little Boy, over the Japanese city of Hiroshima with an energy of about 15 kilotons of TNT, killing approximately 70,000 people, among them 20,000 Japanese combatants and 20,000 Korean forced laborers, and destroying nearly 50,000 buildings (including the 2nd General Army and Fifth Division headquarters).
-Three days later, on 9 August, the U.S. attacked Nagasaki using a plutonium implosion-design bomb, Fat Man, with the explosion equivalent to about 20 kilotons of TNT, destroying 60% of the city and killing approximately 35,000 people, among them 23,200–28,200 Japanese munitions workers, 2,000 Korean forced laborers, and 150 Japanese combatants.
+On 6 August 1945, the US detonated a uranium-gun design bomb, Little Boy, over the Japanese city of Hiroshima with an energy of about 15 kilotons of TNT, killing approximately 70,000 people, among them 20,000 Japanese combatants and 20,000 Korean forced laborers, and destroying nearly 50,000 buildings (including the 2nd General Army and Fifth Division headquarters).
+Three days later, on 9 August, the US attacked Nagasaki using a plutonium implosion-design bomb, Fat Man, with the explosion equivalent to about 20 kilotons of TNT, destroying 60% of the city and killing approximately 35,000 people, among them 23,200–28,200 Japanese munitions workers, 2,000 Korean forced laborers, and 150 Japanese combatants.

-On 1 January 1947, the Atomic Energy Act of 1946 (known as the McMahon Act) took effect, and the Manhattan Project was officially turned over to the United States Atomic Energy Commission (AEC).

-On 15 August 1947, the Manhattan Project was abolished.
+On 1 January 1947, the Atomic Energy Act of 1946 (known as the McMahon Act) took effect, establishing the United States Atomic Energy Commission (AEC) as a civilian agency to take over control of nuclear activities from the Manhattan Project.
+On 15 August 1947, the Manhattan Project was formally ended.